PixelNut/PixelNutLib/pattern-command-reference.md

 ---------------------------------------------------------------
 Triggers the current effect layer (calls into the 'trigger()' method of that plugin), and optionally specifies a timer value with <byteval>.

-The timer value specifies a time duration in seconds, which is used to trigger the plugin at a random time between the minimum (set with the 'O' command, with default of 1 second) and the additional number of seconds specified by the value specified here (if 0 then triggering always happens at that minimum).
+The timer value specifies a time duration in seconds, which is used to trigger the plugin at a random time between the minimum (set with the 'O' command, with default of 1 second) and the additional number of seconds specified by the value here (if 0 then triggering always happens at that minimum).

 If no value is specified there is only one trigger.
 If this command is omitted when creating an effect, then the method 'nextstep()' for that plugin is not called until triggered with a call to 'triggerForce()' by the application (which would need to be enabled by setting the 'I' command for the drawing track).